Chocobozzz/PeerTube/.github/CONTRIBUTING.md

 sudo -u postgres psql -c "CREATE EXTENSION unaccent;" peertube_dev
 ```

-Peertube also requires a running redis server, no special setup is needed for
+PeerTube also requires a running redis server, no special setup is needed for
 this.

 In dev mode, administrator username is **root** and password is **test**.